 Day 2: Rifugio Tuckett to rifugio Alimonta along via ferrata Sentiero SOSAT

-Start the day by retracing your steps from the previous day along the path no. 303.
+Start the day by retracing your steps from the previous day along path no. 303.
 Around 10 minutes into the hike you will reach a fork.
-This time you will you need to take the path no. 305B pointing toward via ferrata SOSAT.
+This time will you need to take path no. 305B pointing toward via Ferrata SOSAT.

-After crossing a glacier moraine you will reach first ladders.
-For the next hour you will be circling around the western face of Punte Di Campiglio.
-For the most part it's just a hike with an occasional cable protection until you reach the ferrata SOSAT.
+After crossing a glacier moraine you will reach the first ladders.
+For the next hour, you will be circling around the western face of Punte Di Campiglio.
+For the most part, it’s just a hike with occasional cable protection until you reach the Ferrata SOSAT.

-It may seem like a short day, but don't worry the next 3 days will be a lot more demanding so it's good to take is easy at the start.
+It may seem like a short day, but don’t worry the next 3 days will be a lot more demanding so it’s good to take it easy at the start.

 Night 2: Rifugio Alimonta

-Rifugio Alimonta was my favourite hut on the traverse and I was glad I stayed here for two nights (the 2nd and the 4th night of the traverse).
+Rifugio Alimonta was my favorite hut on the traverse and I was glad I stayed here for two nights (the 2nd and the 4th night of the traverse).

-It's located in a stunning setting at an altitude of 2580 m a.s.l.
+It’s located in a stunning setting at an altitude of 2580 m a.s.l.
 (8464 feet).
-Unfortunately their website is extremely outdated, but phone number and email are provided.
-If you are booking within the summer season it's better to call directly.
-Outside the official season you can send an email.
+Unfortunately, their website is extremely outdated, but a phone number and email are provided.
+If you are booking within the summer season it’s better to call directly.
+Outside the official season, you can send an email.

 Make sure to try their homemade cakes baked by the hut owner.
-They were delicious and very different to the cakes you normally get served at other mountain huts (usually limited to Apfelstudel, Linzertorte or Sachertorte).
+They were delicious and very different from the cakes you normally get served at other mountain huts (usually limited to Apfelstrudel, Linzertorte, or Sachertorte).

-It's also a great hut for shower!
-One token gets you 30 litres of hot water.
+It’s also a great hut for showering!
+One token gets you 30 liters of hot water.
 I really had to try hard to use it all!
-In the end we ended up splitting the shower between the two of us.
+In the end, we ended up splitting the shower between the two of us.